When to use an LLLP…

 Although, they have been adopted in now more than 20 states as a more unique asset protection tool, whoever conceived of them forgot to talk with an accountant and consider the tax ramifications.
 Any good CPA could explain why the typically Limited Liability Company (LLC) doesn’t already accomplish what they’re trying to achieve.

-Bottom line, I think they are overkill and if someone is strongly recommending an LLLP, I in turn strongly urge you to get a second opinion and also talk with your CPA about any tax benefits or drawbacks.
+Bottom line, I think they are overkill.
+If someone is strongly recommending an LLLP, I in turn strongly urge you to get a second opinion.
+Make sure to talk with your CPA about any tax benefits or drawbacks.

 GP, LP, LLP and LLLP – Why??